 The name reminds one of the arts and crafts of Tamil Nadu while Cauvery emporium strikes a similar bell back home at Karnataka.
-The link for both the names is common..
-While the latter relates to Tala-Cauvery, the birthplace of river Cauvery at Karnataka; the former marks the end of the same river at Tamil Nadu.
-Both being a holy place for the Hindus of South India.
+The link for both the names is common.
+While the latter relates to Tala-Cauvery, the birthplace of river Cauvery at Karnataka, the former marks the end of the same river at Tamil Nadu.
+Both being holy places for the Hindus of South India.

 We were welcomed by a stretch of fishermen selling salted/seasoned & dried fish at the shore of this historic beach.
-There is an sculpture art museum towards the right at the entrance.
-To the left is Ilanji Mandran, a bathing place said to have had mysterious powers of curing health ailments during the Cholas.
-A kilometer’s walk along the roaring sea leads us to the river mouth.
-One can actually see a spectacle- Cauvery (a female) running towards the sea (the man) quite literally.
-The rapid river rushing towards the calm sea who is lashing her back to the land with his waves side by side.
-A dip at this juncture is believed to be holy (is what I have grown up listening to, being from a community that worships this river as a family diety).
+There is a sculpture art museum on to the right side, at the entrance.
+To the left is Ilanji Mandran, a bathing place said to have had mysterious powers of curing health ailments that dates back to the Chola era.
+A walk for about a kilometer along the roaring sea leads us to the river mouth.
+It is believed that river Cauvery (a female) runs towards the sea (a male) at this point.
+If one stands and watches the river mouth at this point, the rapids of the river joining the calm sea can be seen quite evidently.
+The calm sea lashes her back towards the land with his waves side by side.
+A dip at this juncture is believed to be very holy (Hailing from a community that worships this river as a family deity, at least this is what I have grown up listening to).
 This place is also called Kaveripoompattinam as called by the Cholas and is a place of importance to the archaeologists.
-There is nothing much to do otherwise (The Kethu & Budha sthalams among the Navagraha temples are closeby- I will save them for another article).
-We boarded a bus to our next destination- Tharangambadi.
-Then from there, to Karaikal Beach.

 Destination 2- Nagore

 The little town of Nagore is known for the Hazrat Syed Shahul Hameed Dargah of the Islam faith.
 We were welcomed warmly by the priests there who helped us with the procedures of offering our prayers.
 Going by history, this dargah stands as a symbol of peaceful co-existence between the Hindus & the Muslims as people from all faiths come here for worship.
-There are 5 minarets out of which the tallest one was built by the Marathas of Tanjavur for being cured of his ailment by the miracles of Shahul Hameed.
-The sacred tank within the premises looked dirty however.
-From there, we headed to the last destination of the day..
+There are 5 minarets out of which the tallest one was built by a Maratha King of Tanjavur for being cured of his ailment by the miracles of Shahul Hameed.
+From there, we headed to our last destination of the day.

 Destination 3: Velankanni

 It was sunset time when we arrived at the Catholic shrine of Our Lady of Good Health.
-We walked through the lines of stalls bustling with activities, pilgrims, tourists, hotels and other urchins to reach the sea shore.
-It is an utterly crowded pilgrim centre all through the year where the crowd takes you forward..
-We walked back to the Basilica of the Arokya Matha as she is fondly called to offer our prayers.
-The history dates back to 3 events occurring from 16th century onwards where mother Mary appeared to a milk vendor, a buttermilk vendor and the Portuguese sailors who survived a severe sea storm.
+We walked through the lines of stalls bustling with activities, pilgrims, tourists, hotels and other urchins to reach the seashore.
+This place is so crowded almost all through the year, that if one just stands in the crowd, the crowd will take you forward without you actually having to try to walk.
+We walked back to the Basilica of the Arogya Matha as she is fondly called to offer our prayers.
+The history dates back to 3 events occurring from 16th century onwards where Mother Mary appeared to a milk vendor, a buttermilk vendor and the Portuguese sailors who survived a severe sea storm.
 There is Matha Kulam / the holy pond and 2 chapels built at the respective places of the above occurrences.

-We took a brief walk at the donations library where all the gold, silver & other expensive offerings made by the devotees are kept for exhibits.
+We then took a brief walk at the donation’s library where all the gold, silver & other expensive offerings made by the devotees are kept for exhibits.